📋 Great PMs steal

 Don’t try to invent every single thing yourself, but use the building blocks you see around you.

-Great PMs understand at a deeper level what makes something good and then build on the shoulders of that and build something even better.
-Just like van Gogh.
+Great product builders understand what makes something good.
+They then copy that part, so they can stand on the shoulders of others to create something even better.
+Just like van Gogh did with Millet.

 My process 📋